sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 called **fetchAppAssets**.
 This is the function that actually makes the calls to the Asset Delivery API.

-There are two ways to fetch translation assets using Asset Delivery API: by version or by alias.
+There are two ways to fetch microcopy assets using Asset Delivery API: by version or by alias.

 #### Fetching microcopy by version